hrishabhsrivastava/GRI2022/README.md

 ### Output and Comparison

 In all the above cases, the predicted output was plotted against the available output as a scatter plot to give a visual idea of the accuracy of the data.
+The arithematic output was calculated by finding the **Mean-Squared Error** in each case.
+Since the K-Fold Cross Validation leads to the different number of iterations, we get different values of MSE for each algorithm.
+The mean of these MSEs were calculated and used as a metric for comparison.

+## Deep Learning: Neural Network

+### Objective

+The primary objective of this module is to improve the accuracy of the already used classic machine learning algorithms by the use of multi-layered neural networks.
+The idea is to prepare an ideal Neural
+Network to predict the redshift values from the available Photometric points.

+### Dataset used

+The same [dataset](data) from the previous machine learning model was used in this case.

+### Algorithm Implementation

+Two major libraries used in Artificial Neural Networks are [tensorflow](https://www.tensorflow.org/) and [keras](https://keras.io/).
+Both of them complement each other.
+After the cleaning of the dataset, a random neural network was prepared using random number of layers and units in each layer.
+The **epoch** and **batch-size** was varied and the algorithm was tested which would provide the best fit.
+Once these were fixed, the testing started for the optimum number of hidden layers and the units in these layers.
+The testing was completely manual and the output was verified using the plots and the MSE metric.

+## Multitask Learning

+### Objective

+The immediate objective is to prepare two neural network.
+One of which will train on the broad band photometric data and predict the photometric data for the narrow band.
+The other one will take input the combination of the broad band and the narrow band spectrum as predicted by the previous